MattLemmon/g/vers/README.g8.txt

 Long-term goals:

    - Make the drones fight against each other for survival.
-(Completed.)
+(Pending...)

    - Using stars as food, see what happens when drones compete for resources.
-                                                              (Completed.)

    - Create random variations, at birth of drones, which are inherited by offspring, and which affect ability to gather food.
-(Completed.)
+(Pending...)

    - Use extensive git forking to create many different versions of the program, and test all different types of parameters.

    - Have an adequate version management system to be able to cycle through different versions and observe changes.
-(Welcome Screen pending...)

    - Create Ant class drones with ability to communicate with pheromone trails.

    - Give some drones the ability to transport food.

    - Create Predator class, which eats other drones.
-(Pending...)

    - Create save states.

    - Observe artificial life.
-(Completed.)
+(Pending...)